-The World Land Trust will outline the benefits of carbon balancing to businesses at a launch on March 8th 2005 (Rainforest Cafe, London).
+The World Land Trust will outline the benefits of carbon balancing to businesses at a launch on 8 March 2005 at Rainforest Cafe, London.

 A focus on climate change, anticipated legislation and, this year, the UKs presidency of G8 make this an area of growing importance.
 Tackling carbon emissions is becoming a significant driver for businesses of all sizes, especially those that are responding to customer demand for responsible and ethical practices.

 Understanding and implementing reductions in carbon emissions means ultimately reducing the amount of energy used.This represents a direct and measurable saving in expenditure for organisations.